shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 But from my experience, I see a vast majority whose hearts are still in science, but who may just not figure out the concrete steps needed to experience high quality science and research.
 This webpage will likely be of use to them.

+**NOTE - The spirit of this document is not really to serve as a collection of resources for you to figure out how to crack the admissions process of universities in the US for MS/PhD programs.
+Rather, please use it as means to discover what you are truly interested in.
+You don't have to follow a template of doing X research projects, have Y publications, and Z letters from the best profs out there for you to successfully make it through the grad school application process.
+Rather, it is _infinitely_ more important in my opinion to develop a concrete sense for what it takes to do research, hopefully finding a domain you're excited by in that process, which you would want to explore further through grad school.**

 I cover the following topics.
 - [What research is not](#researchisnot)
 - [Doing research](#doingresearch) - what your research advisor expects from you